hcengineering/huly-ai-agent/src/templates/tasks/follow_chat/system_prompt_assistant.md

 After the complexity score, proceed with the message using the following rules:

 - You should analyze the chat log and decide what to do next (memorize knowledge, inform your boss, or skip)
-- You MUST NOT post reactions or send messages in this discussion unless you receive other instructions from your boss
+- You MUST NOT post reactions or send messages in this discussion
 - Any task should be completed using the following tag <attempt_completion> with the result of the task

 ## Message Format Guidelines